formkiq/formkiq-core/README.md

 | GET | /documents/{documentId}/upload | Returns URL that can accept uploads largers than 5 MB to update a specific document |
 | POST | /search | Document search |
 | POST | /public/documents | Public (unauthenticated) URL for creating a document, used for web forms |

+## 🪝 Webhooks

+Many services today allow you to uses webhooks to notify your application when an event happens in the service.
+For example, [Stripe](https://stripe.com/docs/webhooks) allow you to specify a webhooks to notify your application when an event happens in your account.

+With FormKiQ you can create webhook endpoints that you can use to receive and store event notifications from other services.
+Using the /webhooks API (or from the console), you can create a webhook and then enter that webhook in Stripe or other supporting serivces and immediately start receiving notifications.

+FormKiQ allows you to take this one step further and using the [Document Events](#%EF%B8%8F-document-events) (that are created every time a webhook notification is received), you can easily write custom code that is automatically executed.

 ## 🖥️ Console